ddsky/spoonacular-api-clients/ruby/docs/IngredientsApi.md

   sort: 'calories', # String | The strategy to sort recipes by.
 See a full list of supported sorting options.
   sort_direction: 'asc', # String | The direction in which to sort.
 Must be either 'asc' (ascending) or 'desc' (descending).
   offset: 56, # Integer | The number of results to skip (between 0 and 900).
-  number: 10 # Integer | The maximum number of items to return (between 1 and 100).
+  number: 10, # Integer | The maximum number of items to return (between 1 and 100).
 Defaults to 10.
+  language: 'en' # String | The language of the input.
+Either 'en' or 'de'.
 }

 begin